abelsj60/lexical-401/lined-code-node/v1/README.md

     Linebreak (<br />)
 ```

-Some functionality is hard to achieve with the official CodeNode:
+Some functionality is hard to achieve with the official `CodeNode`:

 - It can be hard to conceptualize what line a user is on at any given time.